kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver-kct/kip37.md

 # caver.kct.kip37

-The `caver.kct.kip37` helps you easily handle a smart contract that implements KIP-37 as a JavaScript object on the Klaytn blockchain platform (Klaytn).
+The `caver.kct.kip37` helps you easily handle a smart contract that implements KIP-37 as a JavaScript object on the Kaia blockchain platform (Kaia).

 The `caver.kct.kip37` inherits [caver.contract](../caver.contract.md) to implement the KIP-37 token contract.
 The `caver.kct.kip37` holds the same properties of `caver.contract` whereas additional methods are implemented for extra features.
 This section only introduces the newly added methods of the `caver.kct.kip37`.

-The code that implements KIP-37 for caver-js is available on the [Klaytn Contracts Github Repo](https://github.com/klaytn/klaytn-contracts/tree/master/contracts/KIP/token/KIP37).
+The code that implements KIP-37 for caver-js is available on the [Kaia Contracts Github Repo](https://github.com/klaytn/klaytn-contracts/tree/master/contracts/KIP/token/KIP37).
 KIP-37 for caver-js supports Ownable interface.
 Using this, you can designate a contract owner when deploying a contract

-For more information about KIP-37, see [Klaytn Improvement Proposals](https://kips.klaytn.foundation/KIPs/kip-37).
+For more information about KIP-37, see [Kaia Improvement Proposals](https://kips.klaytn.foundation/KIPs/kip-37).

 **NOTE** `caver.kct.kip37` is supported since caver-js [v1.5.7](https://www.npmjs.com/package/caver-js/v/1.5.7).